Sxl07/Sxl07/README.md

 ### Hi there 👋

-I am Sebastián, a computer technician from Cali-Colombia and currently a systems engineering student at the University of San Buenaventura.
+I'm Sebastián, a computer technician from Cali-Colombia and currently a systems engineering student at the University of San Buenaventura.

 ## Interests:
 - Programming: I love to code and explore new technologies.
 My favorite programming languages are Python, JavaScript, and Java.
 - Mathematics: I have a strong interest in mathematics and enjoy solving complex problems.
-I'm particularly interested in algebra, calculus, and statistics.
+I'm particularly interested in linear algebra, integral calculus, and statistics.
 - Technology: I'm passionate about technology and enjoy learning about new gadgets and software.
-I'm particularly interested in artificial intelligence, machine learning, and cybersecurity.
+I'm particularly interested in Data Science and Artificial Intelligence.

 ## Programming Languages:
 - ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)